Dr. George F. Flaherty

 gflaherty@austin.utexas.edu

-George Flaherty is Associate Professor of Art History and Director of the Center for Latin American Visual Studies (CLAVIS).
+George Flaherty is Associate Professor of Art History and Co-Director of the Center for Latin American Visual Studies (CLAVIS).
 His research and teaching focus primarily on modern and contemporary art and architecture as well as film and video, centered in Mexico, the Spanish-speaking Caribbean, and their diasporas in the United States.
 His scholarly interests extend to Afro-Latin American/Latinx studies and postcolonial/subaltern studies.

 Dr. Flaherty is currently conducting research for Cross-Border Renaissances: Race and Revolutionary Art between Mexico and Black America (working title).
 This book project examines circuits of exchange, affinity, and appropriation among artists and writers in post-revolutionary Mexico and the U.S. New Negro Movement of the 1920s and 30s.